Policy 7100 Implementation Procedures - Family and Medical Leave

 -

-If a HCPSS employee is on FMLA due to a family illness and the family members passes away, the FMLA leave ends immediately and the employee needs to notify the Department of Human Resources to discuss paid time off and/or leave options.
+If a HCPSS employee is on FMLA due to a family illness and the family member passes away, the FMLA leave ends as of the date of the death and the employee must notify the Department of Human Resources to discuss paid time off and/or leave options immediately.

 -

-While on FMLA, a HCPSS employee is not allowed to accept temporary work within HCPSS, including but not limited to, substitute teacher, recess monitor, Home and Hospital, coach, etc.
+While on FMLA, a HCPSS employee is not allowed to accept temporary work within HCPSS, including but not limited to, substitute teacher, lunch and recess monitor, Home and Hospital, coach, etc.

 -